-They know that you don’t need to display everything about your services on the homepage—and that they just need to select the most crucial to feature and highlight.
+They know that you don’t need to display everything about your services on the homepage—and that they just need to select the most crucial feature and highlight it.
 The rest of the information about your services can be put on your website’s Services page.

 Mobile devices now account for nearly 2 of every 3 minutes spent online.

 48% of users say that if they arrive on a business site that isn’t working well on mobile, they take it as an indication of the business simply not caring.